bignall/grunt-ncftp-push/README.md

 This works only for the `ncftp_push` task.
 The `ncftp_watch` task can only have one destination since files come from the `watch` events.

+### Notes
+The output from `ncftpput` appears in the terminal twice.
+I don't believe the commands are being run twice it's just output twice.
+It has something to do with `grunt-shell`.
+I welcome any suggestions for how to solve it but for now it will just be there twice.

 ## Dependencies
 This plugin uses Sindre Sorhus [`grunt-shell`](https://github.com/sindresorhus/grunt-shell) module.